 - 1 spatula

-If possible, get a capsule filling machine as an alternative for the capsule holders.
+If possible, get a capsule filling machine as an alternative to the capsule holders.
 These tools are able to make capsule filling much quicker and more automated; nevertheless, the device is not strictly needed.

 Decarb your Hemp Flower